underscoreio/essential-slick/src/pages/basics.md

 The aim of this first chapter is to introduce core concepts and get you up and running with Slick.

 We'll be using an example of a chat application here and in the rest of the book.
-Think of it as the database behind a _Slack_, _Flowdock_, or _IRC_ application.
+Think of it as the database behind a _Slack_, _Flowdock_, or an _IRC_ application.
 It will have users, messages, and rooms.
-These will be modeled as tables, relationships between tables, and various kinds of queries to run across the tables.
+These will be modeled as tables, relationships between tables, and various kinds of queries.

 For now, though, we're going to start with a single table for storing messages.

 ## Getting Started

-All of the examples in this book will use the [H2][link-h2-home] database, which is written in Java and runs along-side our application code as a simple library.
+All of the examples in this book will use the [H2][link-h2-home] database.
+H2 is written in Java and runs along-side our application code as a simple library.
 We've picked H2 because there are no external software dependencies to install.
 In other words, we can forego any system administration and get on with writing Scala code immediately.

 You might prefer to use _MySQL_, _PostgreSQL_, or some other database---and you can.
-In [Appendix A](#altdbs) we'll point you at the changes you'll need to make to work with other databases.
-However, we recommend you stick with H2 for at least this first chapter, so you can get confidence using Slick without running into database-specific complications.
+In [Appendix A](#altdbs) we point you at the changes you'll need to make to work with other databases.
+However, we recommend sticking with H2 for at least this first chapter, so you can get confidence using Slick without running into database-specific complications.

 <div class="callout callout-info">
 **Download the Code for this Book**